Navigating entanglement via Ruderman-Kittel-Kasuya-Yosida exchange: Snake, bouncing, boundary-residing, pulse, and damping-stabilized time-frozen trajectories: Introduction

 The paper is organized as follows.
-Section~\ref{sec:mf} introduces the model, describes the device concept, and reviews the recipe for obtaining ESD, ESB, and TFD.
-Numerical simulations are reported and discussed in Section~\ref{sec:rl_d}.
-Section~\ref{sec:inp} analyzes trajectories for in-phase and antiphase vibrations, Section~\ref{sec:outp} examines the out-of-phase case and explains how damping can be employed to realize stationary trajectories.
-Finally, Section~\ref{sec:summ} summarizes our findings.
+Section \ref{sec:mf} introduces the model, describes the device, and outlines the ISs required to realize ESD, ESB, and TFD.
+The subsequent numerical analysis is divided into two distinguishable dynamic regimes based on the boundedness of the exchange-time-integral (ETI).
+Section \ref{sec:inp} demonstrates cyclic navigation via in-phase and antiphase vibrations, where the system periodically retraces its path.
+In contrast, Section \ref{sec:outp} examines stabilized navigation, showing how out-of-phase modulation accesses higher entanglement subspaces while damping locks the system to a stationary entanglement value.
+Finally, Sec. \ref{sec:summ} summarizes our findings.